 For issues related to nursing facility payment see the Medicaid for the Elderly and People with Disabilities Handbook, Section H-1700, Deduction for Home Maintenance.

-The MCO must follow the Uniform Managed Care Contract, Attachment B.1, Section 8.3.2.6, Nursing Facilities, related to nursing facility stays.
+The MCO must follow the Uniform Managed Care Contract, Attachment B.1, Section 8.3.2.6, Nursing Facilities, related to nursing facility (NF) stays.

 7246 Termination Due to Failure to Pay the Required Contribution to the Cost of Care